qgustavor/douki/README.md

 // synchronizeSubtitles will return undefined when there are no matches
 ```

-You can use a player that natively supports multiple subtitles at the same time (like MX Player, which is the player it was been mostly tested on) or use [a MPV fork](https://github.com/mpv-player/mpv/issues/3022#issue-145555437) that enables support to multiple subtitles or find a way to merge the generated subtitles with existent ones.
+After that [merge the generated subtitles with existent ones](https://github.com/qgustavor/subtitle-tools#merge) and mux with your video.